rtgill82/nsis-printer/README.rst

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This plugin incorporates data structures from RedMon, which is Copyright (C) Ghostgum Software Pty Ltd., and also licensed under GPL-v3.
+This plugin incorporates data structures from RedMon, which is Copyright (C) Ghostgum Software Pty Ltd. and also licensed under the GNU General Public License.

 .. _`Mingw-w64 sources`: https://sourceforge.net/projects/mingw-w64/files/mingw-w64/mingw-w64-release/mingw-w64-v5.0.0.tar.bz2/download